browserengineering/book/book/scripts.md

 ```

 Now you should be able to run the script `console.log("Hi from JS!")`
 and see output in your terminal.
+Do test that you can now call
+`console.log`, even multiple times, from a script.

 As a side benefit of using one `JSInterpreter` for all scripts, it is
 now possible to run two scripts and have one of them define a variable